Nerang, Queensland: History

 With the establishment of a telegraph office, two stores, a butcher, a saddler, a baker and a boot maker it was clear that a township was forming.
 By 1881 the population reached 95.

 On 30 September 1885 J. Howard Maynard auctioned 34 allotments on the bank of Mooyumbin Creek, bound by Martin Street, Tibbing Street and Price Street.
 At the time the amenities advertised included the Commercial Hotel, agricultural and saw-milling district and a railway station was promised.

-By 1888 there were three schools in Nerang The area and the population had grown to 343 by 1901.
+By 1888 there were three schools in Nerang and the population had grown to 343 by 1901.
 By 1905 Nerang was becoming a centre for dairying.
 Maize was the main industry with arrowroot and potato crops also becoming more important.